lamhq/tech-notes/devops/aws/5-database/1-rds.md

 When you create a DB instance, a domain name system (DNS) name is provided.
 AWS uses that DNS name to failover to the standby database.
 In an automatic failover, the standby database is promoted to the primary role and queries are redirected to the new primary database.

 The reason you can select multiple subnets for an Amazon RDS database is because of the Multi-AZ configuration.
 You'll want to ensure that you have used subnets in different AZs for your primary and standby copies.

+## Amazon RDS Proxy

+By using Amazon RDS Proxy, your applications can pool and share database connections to improve their ability to scale.

+By using RDS Proxy, you can also enforce AWS Identity and Access Management (IAM) authentication for databases, and securely store credentials in AWS Secrets Manager.

+RDS Proxy establishes a database connection pool and reuses connections in this pool without the memory and CPU overhead of opening a new database connection each time.

+To protect the database against oversubscription, you can control the number of database connections that are created.